Mintbase/Grants-Program/applications/Treasureland.md

 ## Project Overview :page_facing_up:

 Treasureland is a NFT publishing and trading platform, where users can mint their own NFT with one click and can buy, sell or auction multiple on-chain NFT.
-Treasureland aims to connect producers and consumers with a decentralized approach, becoming the value hunter in the crypto-world and the best entrance to the world of Web 3.0.
+Treasureland aims to connect producers and consumers with a decentralized approach, becoming the value hunter in the crypto-world and the best entrance to the world of Mintbase.

 ### Overview